inson1/youtube-music/readme.md

 - **Album Color Theme**: Applies a dynamic theme and visual effects based on the album color palette

-- **Ambient Mode**: Applies a lighting effect by casting gentle colors from the video, into your screen’s background.
+- **Ambient Mode**: Applies a lighting effect by casting gentle colors from the video, into your screen’s background

 - **Audio Compressor**: Apply compression to audio (lowers the volume of the loudest parts of the signal and raises the volume of the softest parts)